python/cpython/Doc/library/dis.rst

 .. opcode:: CALL_FUNCTION (argc)

-   Calls a function.
+   Calls a callable object.
 The low byte of *argc* indicates the number of positional arguments, the high byte the number of keyword arguments.
-The stack contains keyword arguments on top (if any), then the positional arguments below that (if any), then the function to call below that.
+   The stack contains keyword arguments on top (if any), then the positional arguments below that (if any), then the callable object to call below that.
-   Each keyword argument is represented with two values on the stack, the argument's name and its value, with the value above the name on the stack.
-The positional arguments are pushed in the order that they are passed in to the function, with the right-most positional argument on top.  ``CALL_FUNCTION`` pops all arguments and the function off the stack, calls the function with those arguments, and pushes the function's return value.
+   Each keyword argument is represented with two values on the stack: the argument's name, and its value, with the argument's value above the name on the stack.
+   The positional arguments are pushed in the order that they are passed in to the callable object, with the right-most positional argument on top.
+   ``CALL_FUNCTION`` pops all arguments and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

 .. opcode:: MAKE_FUNCTION (argc)